sinopiaolive/package-manager/README.md

 This as-yet unnamed Package Manager resolves and fetches project-local dependencies in an environment-agnostic (language-agnostic) way.

-Think of it as a Bundler or Cargo that is language-independent.
+Think of it as a Bundler that is language-independent.
 Alternatively, think of it as a Bower with dependency resolution that resolves conflicts automatically, rather than requiring user intervention.

 The Package Manager has its own registry.
 It's not a drop-in replacement for any existing package manager.